jermann/BOXT/README.md

 Users are restricted to editing and deleting only the listings they have created.
 - Anonymous Access:
 Users can browse and view all listings, sort, filter as well as view details pages, without needing to log in.
 - Book Portion of the Listing:
 Logged in users can book a portion of the space as per their requirement
-- Data Validation
+- Data Validation:
 Data entered while creating a new listing or editing an existing listing is validated.